loglizzy/dex-custom-icons/README.md

 # WARNING
-[b]ALWAYS USE THE LOADSTRING SCRIPT![/b]
+**ALWAYS USE THE LOADSTRING SCRIPT**

-as im most likely to add icons for more classes and fix bugs that often happens
+As im most likely to add icons for more classes and fix bugs that often happens

 # SCRIPT
 ```lua